wojciech-kulik/XcodeProjectCLI/README.md

   list-targets            List project targets. set-target              Set target for an existing file.

+GROUP SUBCOMMANDS:
+  add-group               Add a group to the project. delete-group            Delete a group from the project. move-group              Move a group to a different location within the project. rename-group            Rename a group within the project.

 FILE SUBCOMMANDS:
-  add-file                Add a file to specified targets in the project. delete-file             Delete a file from the project. move-file               Move a file to a different location within the
+  add-file                Add a file to specified targets in the project. delete-file             Delete a file from the project. move-file               Move a file to a different location within the project. rename-file             Rename a file within the project.
-                          project.
-  rename-file             Rename a file within the project.

-GROUP SUBCOMMANDS:
-  add-group               Add a group to the project. delete-group            Delete a group from the project. move-group              Move a group to a different location within the
-                          project.
-  rename-group            Rename a group within the project.

-  See 'xcodeproj help <subcommand>' for detailed help.
+  See 'xcp help <subcommand>' for detailed help.
 ```

 ## 📦 Installation